LouieOHagan/CI-Milestone1-Project/README.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.
 ```
-Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above proccess.
+Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits